rodolfoespinosa01/bc_c18_NoSQL/README.md

 # NoSQL[License: MIT)](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
+The objective of this homework assigment was to use Mongoose and MongoDB with Insomnia.
+API routes need to be created for CRUD.

 > ### What was your motivation?
+To learn how to use MongoDB with Mongoose and Insomnia

 > ### Why did you build this project?
+The reason for creating this project was to learn how to do CRUD routes using mongoDB

 > ### What problem does it solve?
+Allows us as developers to create routes and confirm they work through Insomnia

 > ### What did you learn?
+I learned how to use MongoDB and Mongoose by doing CRUD routes.

 ## Table of Contents